avartak/DIMPLE/README.md

 # DIMPLE

 DIMPLE is a C-like imperative programming language.
 I started working on DIMPLE as a hobby project to learn about compilers and programming language design.
 The code base for the compiler frontend is relatively small (less than 10,000 lines).
-In case you are interested, it should not be too daunting to go through various parts of the compiler code.
 The compiler frontend makes use of the [LLVM infrastructure](https://llvm.org/) to first generate an intermediate representation (IR) of the source code, and then to produce machine-dependent object code.

 The DIMPLE syntax is explained in detail on this [wiki page](https://github.com/avartak/DIMPLE/wiki).
 You can find a quick overview of its features [below](https://github.com/avartak/DIMPLE/blob/main/README.md#feature-overview).
 Here are some example programs written in DIMPLE.
 You can find them in the test folder of the repository.